sparticle9/filecubby/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Write or update tests as necessary
-5. Run the test suite
-6. Submit a pull request

-Please ensure your code adheres to the existing style and passes all tests before submitting a pull request.
+Please fork the repository and submit a pull request with your changes.

 ## License